mauroalderete/pkgsite-local-live/README.md

 Configures a container to load in pkgsite instance all modules stored in the golang standard workspace.
 Binds the port 8080 to access to pkgsite website.

-# :rocket: Upcomming Features
+# Upcomming Features

 `pkgsite-local-live` has all the potential to grow further.
 Here are some of the upcoming features planned (not in any order),

 - ✔️ Filter modules to load.
 You will can filter the modules that you want to load by pkgsite instance using a yaml file configure.
 - ✔️ Index.
 You will can enable a index in the home page to view all modules loaded and visit to speedly.

-# :hammer: How to Set up `pkgsite-local-live` for Development?
+# How to Set up `pkgsite-local-live` for Development?

 You set up `pkgsite-local-live` locally with a few easy steps.